 With SIRIS or ALTO, you can do a Bare Metal Restore (BMR).
 To perform a BMR, your system must meet these requirements:

 - The target machine must have 64 bit hardware.
-32 bit Windows OSes are supported by the USB BMR Process as long as the target machine is built with 64 bit Hardware.
+32-bit Windows operating systems are supported by the USB BMR process as long as the target machine is built with 64-bit hardware.

 - The target machine must be able to boot off of USB.
 To force a USB boot, you can try using a boot loader such as Plop.

-- The USB BMR is not intended to be a server imaging tool.
+- The USB Bare Metal Restore environment is not intended to be a server imaging tool.
 It is meant to act as a tool to restore downed servers.
 This restore process is not a deployment tool.

 - OSes will be restored as a single partition, so if you have a software RAIDed OS, do not use the USB BMR method.
 Call Datto Technical Support for this type of recovery.

 Note: In order to restore other software RAIDed partitions, restore the OS, and then configure the other partitions in Windows as a software RAID.
 Once completed, file restore the necessary snapshot on the Datto and transfer over.
 It would be wise to contact support to copy with Windows file permissions as a regular file restore does not have the ability to do this directly.
 We use Robocopy to perform this task.

 For IRIS 3 appliances: Imaging a USB Drive with the Legacy BMR Environment Using Rufus